uhmsebas/infovis24/_build/html/_sources/docs/home.md

 # Introduction

-Over the past couple of decades, life expectancy has been increasing among industrialized countries.
-Yet, the question begs which factors contributed to such increase
+Over the past couple of decades, life expectancy has been increasing rapidly among industrialized countries.
+The question not only begs for how long this trend will continue, but also what factors contribute to such an extraordinarily fast increase.
+Life expectancy is one of the core statistics that make a nation attractive to live in.
+This is why it is essential to perform research on what factors contribute to this statistic.
+An argument can be made that life expectancy is solely based on a nation's level of education, but to what extend is this claim true?

-But if we want to increase it even further, where should we invest the most?
-In this project, we will research whether education should be at the top of the investment list or if we should invest in a different area, such as vaccines.
-We will answer this by examining the correlation between GDP, education, vaccines, and life expectancy.
-The data that is used for this correlation is from Kaggle and the world bank.
+The question whether education should be a top priority of investment or not will be explored in this data story.
+Using various data visualization techniques, different key factors of countries can be explored to find useful correlations.
+The data used in these visualizations are taken from [World Data Bank](https://datacatalog.worldbank.org/home), ??? and [Our World in Data](https://ourworldindata.org/life-expectancy).

 **Authors**
 Team number: I2